|Nutritional Guidelines (per serving)|

 - Garnish: shaved Parmesan cheese

-- Garnish: chopped parsley (or cilantro or green onions)
+- Garnish: parsley (or cilantro or green onions, chopped)

 Drain and rinse the soaked chickpeas.

-Put in a pot with 5 cups water.
+Put in a pot with five cups of water.

 Bring to a boil, lower the heat, partially cover and simmer until the chickpeas are tender, about 1 hour (cooking time for chickpeas will vary).